stuxve/ot-pwnshell/README.md

-# OT PWNSHELL
+# ICS PWNSHELL

-Just a shell to pwn OT devices.
+Just a shell to pwn ICS devices.

 ## To install it